RonenTGreat/100-days-of-code/log2.md

 **Today's Progress:** Learnt about dictionary and nesting dictionary into list and vice versa, then I created a blind bid auction that stores the name and bidding price into a dictionary and there prints out the winner of the auction.

 **Thoughts:** Today lesson was quick but I procrastinated a litte

+### Day 10: 17th June 2022

+**Today's Progress:** Learnt about the return keyword and why it is important plus the difference between the "print" and "return" in functions.
+Also learnt about recursive functions.
+I created a simple calculator with the concepts I have learned so far.

+**Thoughts:**